kevinrenskers/mixedcase.nl/content/articles/2013-08-14-email-clients-os-x.md

 ## Apple Mail
 ![Apple Mail](/articles/images/apple_mail.jpg)

 In my opinion this is one of the best looking email clients out there.
 The threaded conversion is very clear, the message list shows a short preview and optionally a picture of the contact you're emailing with (a feature I like a lot).
-It offers a unified inbox which I prefer much more then always having to switch accounts.
+It offers a unified inbox which I prefer much more than always having to switch accounts.
 It also has excellent integration with all the other Apple apps like Contacts, Calendar and Messages.

 Sadly though its Google Mail support is pretty bad and seems to be getting worse with every new release.
 Archived or trashed messages are often showing up in my inbox.
 Pressing the backspace key doesn't archive the message, it trashes it.
 But worst of all, when you move a message from the inbox to another folder that message is simply deleted.